-Word 1 of each active (assigned) 2-word entry in the logical unit table points to the unit control block (UCB) of the physical device unit with which the LUN is associated.
-This linkage may be indirect - that is, the user may force redirection of references from one unit to another unit via the MCR command, REDIRECT.
+Word 1 of each active (assigned) 2-word entry in the logical unit table points to the Unit Control Block (UCB) of the physical device unit with which the LUN is associated.
+This linkage may be indirect; that is, the user may force redirection of references from one unit to another unit with the MCR command REDIRECT.
 Word 2 of each entry is reserved for mountable devices.